se-edu/se-book/gitAndGithub/init/text.md

 </panel><p/>

 Install [SourceTree](https://www.sourcetreeapp.com/) which is Git + a GUI for Git.
+If you prefer to use Git via the command line (i.e., without a GUI), you can [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instead.

-Suppose you want to create a repository in an empty directory `things`
+Suppose you want to create a repository in an empty directory `things`.
+Here are the steps:

 <tabs>
   <tab header="SourceTree">